top of page

 The Writing Process

-Some stories begin in notebooks as quick notes to what our character may be seeing or feeling, and then take shape directly on the computer.
-The process is both historical and creative — a careful balance between research and readability.
+Some stories begin in notebooks as quick notes about what our character may be seeing or feeling.
+They then take shape directly on the computer.
+The process is both historical and creative.
+It requires a careful balance between research and readability.
 Every detail is considered: which moments bring the world of the story to life, and which might distract from its essence?

 The goal is always to make the past feel real — not distant or abstract, but tangible and human.
 Each letter goes through several stages of writing and revision.
 The aim is to keep every story within 800–1000 words — enough to capture its depth without losing its heartbeat.
-It’s a challenge, since each tale holds so much history, but that limitation forces every word to count.
+It’s a challenge since each tale holds so much history, but that limitation forces every word to count.

 Illustration & Design

-Each Minaret Letter is paired with a hand-illustrated artwork that breathes life into the story — capturing not just what happened, but how it might have felt to be there.
-These illustrations go beyond visuals; they serve as windows into another time, helping readers sense the texture of ancient walls, the hues of forgotten landscapes, and the emotions etched into history.
-Through digital art, we aim to make each scene a bridge between imagination and knowledge — where learning becomes something you can see, feel, and remember.
+Each Minaret Letter is paired with hand-illustrated artwork that breathes life into the story.
+These illustrations capture not just what happened, but how it might have felt to be there.
+They go beyond visuals; they serve as windows into another time.
+They help readers sense the texture of ancient walls, the hues of forgotten landscapes, and the emotions etched into history.

 We would love to hear your thoughts on it.
 Feel free to contact us if you have any questions or to share your experience with us.